linrongbin16/fzfx.nvim/README.md

 You can also use the `require("fzfx").register("ls", {...})` api to do that.

-For advanced configurations, please check [Advanced Configuration](https://github.com/linrongbin16/fzfx.nvim/wiki/Advanced-Configuration).

-To create your own commands, please see [A General Schema for Creating FZF Command](https://github.com/linrongbin16/fzfx.nvim/wiki/A-General-Schema-for-Creating-FZF-Command), [schema.lua](https://github.com/linrongbin16/fzfx.nvim/blob/main/lua/fzfx/schema.lua) and standard API references [REFERENCES.md](/REFERENCES.md).
+For detailed explanation of each components, please see [A General Schema for Creating FZF Command](https://github.com/linrongbin16/fzfx.nvim/wiki/A-General-Schema-for-Creating-FZF-Command), [schema.lua](https://github.com/linrongbin16/fzfx.nvim/blob/main/lua/fzfx/schema.lua).

-If you have encounter some breaks on configuration, please see [CHANGELOG.md](https://github.com/linrongbin16/fzfx.nvim/blob/main/CHANGELOG.md).
+### API References

+Fzfx provides a set of builtin APIs to help customizing/creating search commands much more easier, there're 3 groups of APIs:

+- `fzfx.cfg`: User commands group configurations, e.g. the configurations for `FzfxFiles`, `FzfxLiveGrep`, etc.
+- `fzfx.helper`: Line-oriented helpers for parsing and rendering queries/lines required in all scenarios, since a searching command is all about the lines in (the left side of) fzf binary: generating lines, previewing lines, invoking callbacks on selected lines, etc.
+- `fzfx.lib`: Fundamental infrastructures: compatible cross-platform (Windows, macOS, Linux) APIs, compatible Neovim APIs, file IO & paths, json, strings & numbers, running child process, etc.

+These APIs are supposed to be stable and tested, please see [REFERENCES.md](/REFERENCES.md) for details.

 ## 🍀 Credit